M1nxy/Selene/readme.md

 # Selene
-A command handler / extension to discord.js with some creature comforts and basic classes to ease the creation of discord bots wih full support for typescript.
+A command handler / extension to discord.js with some creature comforts and basic classes to ease the creation of discord bots with full support for typescript.
 It can be installed with `npm install discord-selene`.
 The three basic classes right now are:
 * Event - An event that can be passed to the client that will automatically be bound to a client event